So, you’re attending a Jewish wedding…

 Signing the Ketubah

-It’s a one-sided Jewish marriage contract that specifies the groom’s responsibility for his wife.
-It requires the husband to provide her basic necessities, such as food, clothing and conjugal rights.
-It also requires the husband to pay a pre-specified amount of money in case the couple file for divorce.
+It’s a legally binding contract requiring the husband to provide his wife with basic necessities, such as food, clothing and conjugal rights.
+It also states the husband’s obligation to pay a pre-specified amount of money in case the couple file for divorce.

-The woman essentially get’s a bill of protection signed by her husband, and a fine piece of art – which might end up getting displayed in their future home, if the husband is (un)lucky.
+Essentially, the woman gets a bill of protection signed by her husband, and a fine piece of art – which might end up getting displayed in their future home, if the husband is (un)lucky.

 Wait, But Why?